Make Money With Blogs and Websites

 Recommend what’s best for your reader, not yourself.
 Different affiliate programs have different commissions, some much more profitable than others.
 But these more profitable programs may not necessarily have the best solutions to your reader’s necessities and problems.

-Disclose affiliate income, always inform your reader that you receive a commission for products that you recommend.
-Let your reader know that, this is how your site generates income to pay for writers, website development and hosting.
+Disclose affiliate income, and always inform your reader that you receive a commission for products that you recommend.
+Let your reader know that, this is how your site generates income to pay for writers, website development, and hosting.
 I am sure they’ll understand.

-My examples may have been specific to the WordPress niche, because I am familiar with the WordPress.
-The commissions vary from sector to sector as the size of the deals vary.
-Look at all affiliate programs and identify the likelihood that they will generate a steady cash flow which is sustainable and builds over time.
+My examples may have been specific to the WordPress niche because I am familiar with WordPress.
+The commissions vary from sector to sector as the size of the deals varies.
+Look at all affiliate programs and identify the likelihood that they will generate a steady cash flow that is sustainable and builds over time.
 And test a few of them out before you settle on one or two of them.

-- Tip #6: Banner adverts are not really your best option, their click through rates are rather low in comparison to in-content links.
+- Tip #6: Banner adverts are not really your best option, their click-through rates is rather low in comparison to in-content links.
 But if you aren’t using all the space on your website, then perhaps you could add banner advertisements to add to your revenue.

 - Tip #7: Cut out the middleman, many ad networks take out a chunk of your revenue.
 Remember direct deals are always better than going through an intermediary.
 It’s also a lot harder.